keesiemeijer/php-basics-tutorial/README.md

 );
 ```

-It adds the keys 0, 1 and 2 for us.
-This kind of array is called a "numerical" or "indexed" array because all the keys are all numbers.
+PHP adds the array keys 0, 1 and 2 for us.
+This kind of array is called a "numerical" or "indexed" array because **all the array keys** are all numbers.

+Array keys can either be a (whole) number, or a string.
+In PHP we call whole numbers (without any decimal part) "integers"

 **Note**: Most programming languages start counting from 0.